webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

 #### Training

-To train the model on [Webis-WebSeg-20](https://doi.org/10.5281/zenodo.3354902), you must download the TODO: [webis-webseg-20-meier.zip]() archive containing the prepared screenshots cropped/padded to 4096 px height, as well as ground truth annotation and DOM text node masks.
+To train the model on [Webis-WebSeg-20](https://doi.org/10.5281/zenodo.3354902), you must download the [meier17-training.zip](https://zenodo.org/record/4146890/files/meier17-training.zip?download=1) archive containing the prepared screenshots cropped/padded to 4096 px height, as well as ground truth annotation and DOM text node masks.

-TODO: how/where to extract

 ```
 # Train the model across all 10 folds for a maximum of 100 Epochs